-You don’t have to meet face to face to close deals anymore, use technology to your advantage.
+The good news is you don’t have to meet face to face to close deals for your asphalt maintenance business anymore.
+Use technology to your advantage!
 Save the commute time and use it to exponentially increase the number of proposals you can send out.

 Not sure how to do it?
 Watch this easy example:

 Why send a video note?
 The answer is pretty simple.

 A video note pitching your sealcoating, line striping, and crack filling services will make you stand out from your competitors.